 - 1) Additional Internal Storage: Any and all internal hard disk drives (HDD) or solid state drives (SSD) installed beyond the largest capacity non-volatile storage device present in the system in its as shipped state.
 This definition does not include external drives. - 2) Energy Efficient Ethernet (EEE): A technology which enables reduced power consumption of Ethernet interfaces during times of low data throughput.
-Specified by IEEE 802.3az. - 3) Full Network Connectivity: The ability of the computer to maintain network presence while in Sleep Mode or an alternative low power mode (LPM) with power demand of less than or equal to 10 watts and intelligently wake when further processing is required (including occasional processing required to maintain network presence).
-Presence of the computer, its network services and applications, is maintained even though the computer is in a LPM.
-From the vantage point of the network, a computer with full network connectivity that is in LPM is functionally equivalent to an idle computer with respect to common applications and usage models.
-Full network connectivity in LPM is not limited to a specific set of protocols but can cover applications installed after initial installation.
-Also referred to as "network proxy" functionality and as described in the Ecma-393 standard. - a) Network Proxy Base Capability: To maintain addresses and presence on the network while in LPM, the system handles IPv4 ARP and IPv6 NS/ND. - b) Network Proxy Full Capability: While in LPM, the system supports Base Capability, Remote Wake, and Service Discovery/Name Services. - Network Proxy Remote Wake: While in LPM, the system is capable of remotely waking upon request from outside the local network.
-Includes Base Capability. - d) Network Proxy Service Discovery/Name Services: While in LPM, the system allows for advertising host services and network name.
-Includes Base Capability. - 4) Network Interface: The components (hardware and software) whose primary function is to make the computer capable of communicating over one or more network technologies.
-Examples of Network Interfaces are IEEE 802.3 (Ethernet) and IEEE 802.11 (Wi-Fi). - 5) Wake Event: A user, scheduled, or external event or stimulus that causes the computer to transition from Sleep Mode or Off Mode to an active state of operation.
-Examples of wake events include, but are not limited to: movement of the mouse, keyboard activity, controller input, real-time clock event, or a button press on the chassis, and in the case of external events, stimulus conveyed via a remote control, network, modem, etc. - 6) Wake On LAN (WOL): Functionality which allows a computer to transition from Sleep Mode or Off Mode to an Active State of operation when directed by a network Wake Event via Ethernet. - 7) Switchable Graphics: Functionality that allows Discrete Graphics to be disabled when not required in favor of Integrated Graphics.
+Specified by IEEE 802.3az. - 3) Full Network Connectivity: The ability of the computer to maintain network presence while in Sleep Mode or an Alternative Low Power Mode (ALPM) with power demand of less than or equal to 10 watts and intelligently wake when further processing is required (including occasional processing required to maintain network presence).
+Presence of the computer, its network services and applications, is maintained even though the computer is in an ALPM.
+From the vantage point of the network, a computer with full network connectivity that is in ALPM is functionally equivalent to an idle computer with respect to common applications and usage models.
+Full network connectivity in ALPM is not limited to a specific set of protocols but can cover applications installed after initial installation.
+Also referred to as "network proxy" functionality and as described in the Ecma-393 standard.

+- a) Network Proxy Base Capability: To maintain addresses and presence on the network while in LPM, the system handles IPv4 ARP and IPv6 NS/ND. - b) Network Proxy Full Capability: While in LPM, the system supports Base Capability, Remote Wake, and Service Discovery/Name Services. - c) Network Proxy Remote Wake: While in ALPM, the system is capable of remotely waking upon request from outside the local network.
+Includes Base Capability. - d) Network Proxy Service Discovery/Name Services: While in ALPM, the system allows for advertising host services and network name.
+Includes Base Capability.